How to tell the difference between

 Compare the genuine CSA 6 London Print at left with Ward Private Printings in blue and black at middle and right (CSA Catalog # 6-U1-a and 6-U1b)

-Printed in blue and black from a complete plate of 400 that was on board the captured blockade runner Bermuda.
+Philadelphia or Ward Unofficial Printings: Printed in blue and black from a complete plate of 400 that was on board the captured blockade runner Bermuda.
 Prints were made by the Franklin Institute in Philadelphia in 1954 by Philip Ward.
 The sheets are ungummed.
-The stamp has a flat appearance and is dull and lifeless.
+The stamp has a flat, dull, lifeless appearance.
 Sometimes they are backstamped as well.
-The outer frame line is slighter thicker than on the genuine and the letters are not as thick.
+The outer frame line is slightly thicker than on the genuine, and the letters are not as thick.
 On some examples, Davis’ hair blends into the background.
 The original printing plate was sold by the Franklin Institute to the Smithsonian National Postal Museum in April 2011 and is on display in the William Gross Gallery.
-The non-specialist is likely to have a difficult time with these, particularly in the blue shade.
+The non-specialist is likely to have difficulty with these, particularly in the blue shade.

 Taylor / Woodcut Forgeries: These are very crude designs that bear absolutely no resemblance to the genuine and should fool absolutely no one when compared to genuine stamps or quality modern catalog illustrations.
 Examples can be seen in the Gallery of Curious Things on this website.